puristajs/purista/website/doc/handbook/2_building_business-logic/service/the-service-builder.md

 :::

 ::: warning ⚠️ Avoid cycling dependencies
-The basic service definition (name, version, config) and adding the commands and subscriptions should be done in seperate files, to prevent cycling dependencies.
+The basic service definition (name, version, config) and adding the commands and subscriptions should be done in separate files, to prevent cycling dependencies.
 The command and subscription builders are generated from the basic service builder, to propagate config & custom classes correctly.
 :::